 When I was an addict, I didn’t feel loved.
 My self-esteem was the lowest it had ever been.
 I hated myself and felt undeserving of anyone’s love.
 Showing that you genuinely care can be a huge push in the right direction.
 Knowing that someone was there to support me no matter what gave me the courage to get the help I needed.

 This won’t be easy, but prepare your case.
 List everything that the addiction has affected.
 Was there a job loss?
-Were crimes committed?
+Did they commit any crimes?
 Are bills being paid?
-Are children involved?
+Do they have any children involved?
 Are relationships broken?
 Write it all down.
 When I realized I wasn’t only affecting myself, I knew that my choices were unfair to those around me.

 Write Them a Letter

 A letter is a wonderful way to avoid conflict and fighting.
 You can express your emotions and exactly how you feel without the fear of getting the door slammed in your face.
 It is alright to list the effects of the addiction, but try to keep the letter positive.
 Focus on what life was like before and how wonderful the future can be.